 The Business Case for Fostering Teamwork and Collaboration

-Studies have consistently shown the benefits of collaboration in the workplace.
-According to a study by the Institute for Corporate Productivity, companies promoting collaborative working were five times as likely to perform highly.
+Research has repeatedly demonstrated the advantages of working collaboratively in the workplace.
+According to a study by the Institute for Corporate Productivity, companies that encouraged collaborative working were five times more likely to be top performers.
 Why?
-Because when employees pool their skills and ideas together, tasks get completed more efficiently, and solutions are developed more creatively.
+After all, when employees bring together their skills and ideas, tasks are accomplished faster and solutions are found in more creative ways.

-A robust case in point for this is Google’s Project Aristotle, a project to understand what makes a team effective.
-What they found was that the highest performers weren’t necessarily those with the most individual stars, they were the ones with the best teamwork, or higher levels of shared values and psychological safety, a group-level belief that the team is safe for interpersonal risk-taking.
-This finding emphasized the importance of developing a culture of collaboration to enable team performance, and in turn, business performance.
+Google’s Project Aristotle, a study to determine what makes a strong team, is a powerful example of this.
+What they discovered is that the highest performers were not necessarily those with the most individual stars, but rather the groups with the best teamwork or higher levels of shared values and psychological safety, a group-level belief system that says this team is safe for interpersonal risk-taking.
+This finding highlighted the need for building a collaborative culture to augment team performance and consequently, organizational performance.

 Key Teamwork Skills